LOOSE-LIPS/loose-lips-2.0/src/routes/blog/relaxer-coconut-grove-avenue-66/index.md

 banner:
   - imported/relaxer-coconut-grove-avenue-66/image941.jpeg
 description: >-
-  Brooklin&rsquo;s artist Daniel Martin-McCormick is back after a year hiatus under his moniker Relaxer with Coconut Grove, a beautiful double EP comprising of 9 tracks navigating between Ambient and melodic Techno.
-The album, to be released on Los Angeles&#39; Avenue 66 &#8211; a sub label of Acid Test which featured, among others, a few EPs [...]Read More...
+  Brooklin’s artist Daniel Martin-McCormick is back after a year hiatus under his moniker Relaxer with Coconut Grove, a beautiful double EP comprising of 9 tracks navigating between Ambient and melodic Techno.
+The album, to be released on Los Angeles' Avenue 66 – a sub label of Acid Test which featured, among others, a few EPs [...]Read More...
 published: true
 tags: release-review
 featured: false